gitdog01/go-prettier-format/README.md

 npx prettier --write "**/*.go"
 ```

+### package.json Script

-You can also add a script to your `package.json` for convenience:
+For convenience, you can add a script to your `package.json`:

 ```json
 {